close

 “All the fruits and vegetables are the best place to start, but you’ve got all the lentils and chickpeas and people joke about beans and things like that in terms of flatulence but they’re going to help you be regular as well,” nutritionist Rick Hay explains.
 “I would put in there even herbal teas because they give you more fluid and they can end up helping as well.”

-It’s also common for exercise to be prescribed as a first line of therapy for constipation, with research showing that low-impact exercises such as walking, cycling and yoga may have significant benefits for constipation relief, but that the real effect of the intervention can’t be definitively determined without further research.
+It’s also common for exercise to be prescribed as a first line of therapy for constipation, with research showing that low-impact exercises such as walking, cycling and yoga may have significant benefits for constipation relief, though the real effect of the intervention can’t be definitively determined without further research.

 “While the evidence for exercise doesn’t scream any sort of clear consensus, it’s certainly recommended in the management of constipation,” Wardill says.
 “I think the variability likely comes from the varied nature of constipation causes, and the fact that exercise contributes one of many parts of constipation aetiology.”